bbelna/ucft/README.md

 ## Quick Start

 ### Foundations
 TODO: quick start if you are a mathematical physicist or you are a theoretical physicist interested in UCFT's core mathematical foundations. i.e. where to find in papers, code working out foundations, etc.

 ### Theoretical Physics
 TODO: quick start if you are a theoretical physicist and are interested in how the foundations of UCFT gives rise to SM, spacetime, and gravity. i.e. where to in the papers, code that calculates theoretical results, etc.

 ### Experimental & Numerical Physics
 TODO: quick start if you are looking for how to reproduce UCFT results or make UCFT-specific predictions. ie. point to code files, papers on experimental considerations, etc.

-## People
-**PI:** Brandon Belna, Indiana University East (bbelna@iu.edu)